a13x/aberth/README.md

 [barrel](https://github.com/benoitc/barrel) for as TCP acceptor pool which provides low-latency when accepting connections.

+The inspiration for the name came from [Abarth](http://en.wikipedia.org/wiki/Abarth) and [BERT](http://bert-rpc.org/).

 ## Supported BERT-RPC features

 Aberth supports call, cast and info BERPs.
 It is up to you, however, to make use of info packets.
+Aberth routes call and cast requests to your modules and takes care of encoding and decoding.

 ### TODO